Hello and welcome.

 (It’s all rather wonderful, really).

-As an introvert and HSP (Highly Sensitive Person – yes, it’s an actual thing), I find social media too shouty and distracting to spend any valuable time in.
-So I don’t.
+As an introvert and HSP (Highly Sensitive Person – yes, it’s an actual thing), I don’t spend much time on the socials.

-My blog, therefore, is the best place for you to get to know me… if, of course, you feel like you want to.
+My blogs are the best place for you to get to know me - if, of course, you feel like you want to.